openframeworks/ofSite/documentation/3d/ofMesh_.markdown

 by setting (perVertex = true) it will return the same normal value for each of the three vertices making up a face.

-Returns: a vector containing the calculated normals of each face in the mesh.
+**Returns**: a vector containing the calculated normals of each face in the mesh.